IntroPret/velthea/README.md

 ## Technical Notes
 - Styling: The project uses Tailwind CSS for utility-first styling.
 Global styles, fonts (Ovo), and custom CSS variables for the color palette, shadows, and radii are defined in src/app/globals.css.
 - State Management: Global state for the hamper creation process is managed by a React Context + useReducer hook located in src/lib/store.tsx.
 This store tracks the selected base, items, packaging, and recipient details across the multi-page flow.
 - Authentication: User sign-up (/api/auth/signup) is a custom route that validates all incoming auth data using zod schemas (defined in src/lib/validation.ts) to ensure data integrity and consistent password strength rules for both new signups and existing users, enforces rate limiting, and hashes passwords using bcryptjs.
-Session management is handled by NextAuth.js (/api/auth/[...nextauth]) via Credentials - Google providers.
+- Session management is handled by NextAuth.js (/api/auth/[...nextauth]) via Credentials - Google providers.
 Redis-backed throttling defends against credential stuffing while falling back to an in-memory bucket when Redis is unavailable.
 Session typing is extended in src/types/next-auth.d.ts.
+A `NEXT_PUBLIC_ENABLE_AUTH` toggle allows disabling enforcement while keeping the auth stack in place.
+- Password management: OAuth-first accounts can set a local password via `/api/auth/setPassword`, existing local accounts rotate credentials through `/api/auth/changePassword`, and `/api/user/profile` feeds the profile dashboard with linked provider metadata.
+All endpoints share the same zod schemas for consistent validation.
 - Database: The app connects to MongoDB using mongoose.
 The connection logic in src/lib/mongodb.ts caches the connection promise to optimize for serverless environments.
 The User schema is defined in src/model/user.ts.
 - Mock Data: The product catalog (hampers, itemCatalog, packagingOptions) is currently hardcoded in src/lib/mockData.ts for development purposes and can later be replaced with dynamic data from a product database or CMS.